 Following breakfast, Jen and I decided to do a quick hike up the mountain to the ropeway station, just to see what was up there.
 The walk was short, as we were most of the way up to the station from the ryokan, anyway.
 The ropeway (what North Americans would call a cable car) runs up to the top of Mt.
 Meisen, so tourists (and the faithful) can visit the shrines there.

 We returned to Momijiso to gather our bags and check out.
 We also purchased a small wad of postcards to mail back at our first opportunity.
 The house matron was exceedingly kind, as always, and we thanked her graciously for the stay.
 (Even though we did pay for it.)
-Her son appeared just as we were walking down the hill, and gave us a lift (and near-terrifying speeds) down to the ferry dock.
+Her son appeared just as we were walking down the hill, and gave us a lift (at near-terrifying speeds) down to the ferry dock.

 But we didn’t leave right away.
 Even in the rain that had started overnight, Miyajima is too beautiful a place to leave so quickly.
 Besides, I had promised Jen a chance to run through all the stores she wanted … even if they all seemed to carry the same thing, over and over and over.